Apataelurus: Uinta Formation

-The Uinta Formation is notable for its vast deposits of fossil mammals, which would come to define the Uintan Stage of the North American Land Mammal Age (NALMA).
-The Uinta Formation has been formally divided into a lower Wagonhound Member, where Apataelurus was discovered, and an upper Myton Member (named for the nearby town of Myton).
-Despite this formal classification, geologists and paleontologists organize the formation into three components: Uinta A, B, and C. These are ordered from lowest (oldest) to highest.
-Uinta A and B comprise Wagonhound Canyon and the areas nearby, while C represents the Myton Member.
-Based on the presence of Uintan brontotherids, Uinta A is post-Bridgerian.
-The Bridgerian was an American faunal stage under NALMA that preceded the Uintan, ranging from 46.2 to 50.5 Ma.
-The Uintan NALMA was a major transition in mammalian evolution, as approximately 30% of modern mammalian families appear in the fossil record.
-The Uintan NALMA was the end of a global greenhouse that had begun in the early Eocene.
-Tropical and rainforest biomes started to decrease, and subtropical and temperate habitats began to appear.
-Primitive perissodactyls were replaced with perissodactyls more adapted to the subtropical conditions.
-Furthermore, rabbits made their first appearance alongside small rodents such as Paramys (Rodentia) and the genus Honrovits (Chiroptera).

-A diagram representing the stratigraphy of the Uinta Basin, Douglas Creek arch, and Piceance Basin.
-The Unita Formation is visible in the Tertiary period, above and to the left of the Green River Formation.

-Apataelurus was likely near the top of the food chain, with hypercarnivorous adaptations and size advantages over other Oxyaenodonts.
+Apataelurus was likely near the top of the food chain, with hypercarnivorous adaptations and size advantages over other oxyaenodonts.
 The Uinta Formation was dominated by perissodactyls such as Dolichorhinus, Metarhinus, and Sthenodectes.

 Hetaoyuan Formation

-The Hetaoyuan Formation is a section of the Biyang Depression (Sag), Nanxiang Basin, which is a small intermountain faulted basin.
-The region is located within the Qin-and-Dabie Mountains orogenic belt in central China.
+The Hetaoyuan Formation is a section of the Biyang Depression (sag), in the Nanxiang Basin, which is a small intermountain faulted basin.
+The region is located within the Qin and Dabie Mountains orogenic belt in central China.
 The formation is divided into three sections, with the middle section (the Anpeng Deposits) displaying laminated oil shale, dolomite, and sodium carbonate minerals named nahcolite.

 The Anpeng Deposits are remarkably similar in age to the Green River and Piceance Creek Formations, which were inhabited by A. kayi.
 The Biyang Sag has Cenozoic-age depositional systems consisting of braided deltas, slumped turbidite fans, and shallow and deep lakes.
 During the entire Paleogene, rivers collected sediments and created geological deposits in the lakes, creating shallow sections.
 These deposits also created braided river deltas, establishing small islands for Eocene flora and fauna to travel between.
 This environment is strikingly alike to the riverine and lacustrine Uinta Formation, where A. kayi lived.